afterburn/mexchange/README.md

 ## Overview

-mExchange will be a full exchange architecture where each component handles a specific responsibility.
-This repository currently contains the foundation: a high-performance matching engine library.
+mExchange is a full exchange architecture where each component handles a specific responsibility.
+This repository currently contains the foundation - a high-performance matching engine library.

-**Current Status:** Foundation phase - Core matching engine library complete

-**Vision:** Complete exchange platform with modular services for matching, risk management, settlement, market data, and administration
+The matching engine is complete.
+Future components will include risk management, settlement, market data distribution, and administration services.

 ## Architecture Philosophy

 Microservices-inspired design where each component is an independent Rust crate:
-- Independent scaling
+- Independent scaling and deployment
 - Fault isolation
 - Technology flexibility
 - Clear boundaries
-- Independent deployment

 ## Components